The Stunning Stonehaven to Dunnottar Castle Walk

 Stonehaven War Memorial

-About ten minutes into your walk from Stonehaven you’ll reach a Grecian-like monument on your right, just at the start of the coastal path.
-In 1922 locals raised money to build the war memorial and it was completed in1923.
+About ten minutes into your walk from Stonehaven, you’ll reach a Grecian-like monument on your right, just at the start of the coastal path.
+In 1922, locals raised money to build the war memorial, which was completed in 1923.

 Stepping inside the monument, there are more engravings and memorials to fallen soldiers.
 Initially built to remember lives lost in the First World War, further additions were made after WWII.